alchemy-swift/alchemy/README.md

 ## Rune ORM

 To make interacting with SQL databases even easier, Alchemy provides a powerful, expressive ORM called Rune.
-Built on Swift's Codable it lets you make a 1-1 mapping between simple Swift types and your database tables.
-Just conform your types to Model and you're good to go.
+Built on Swift's Codable, it lets you make a 1-1 mapping between simple Swift types and your database tables.
+Just conform your types to Model, add a static `tableName` property and you're good to go.

 ```swift
 struct User: Model {